Understand Student Demographics

 Additional Student Supports

 The College expects professors to be the experts in their subject area and to have a level of understanding of student demographics and support services available on campus.
 As part of the college community, your role in providing additional student support is in referring students to the appropriate offices or services where possible.
-The specific services and situations will be covered in greater detail later in this guide[RW4] , but for quick reference, the main student services are grouped here:
+The main student services are grouped here for your quick reference:

 Student Support

-Services for accessibility, academic services, health and wellness, co-op and employment, first year students, Indigenous students, and the Office of the Ombuds.
+Services for accessibility, academic services, health and wellness, co-op and employment, first year students, and Indigenous students.

 Student Life